Seán Tyrrell. Biography.

-he released his much anticipated second solo effort, “The Orchard”.
-Again the album was met with critical acclaim, as Seán was voted Best Overall Folk Act and the album was voted Best Folk Album by the readers of Irish Music Magazine.
-“The Orchard” was also voted the number 2 Roots/Trad Album by Hot Press Critics Poll.
+In 1999 he released his much anticipated second solo effort, “The Orchard”.
+Again met with great critical acclaim.
+Voted Best Overall Folk Act by the readers of Irish Music Magazine voted it Best Folk Album.

-Seán has expanded his touring profile as he now regularly tours both as a solo act and with a supporting band of various sizes.
-A decade and three solo CDs or so later Seán has launched in Ireland ‘Rising Tide’- The Collection’, comprising 16 tracks including a blend of familiar favourites, plus seven new tracks.
-Also available on the Ark Music label worldwide under the title of ‘The Best Of- Man For Galway’
+A decade or so later and three solo CDs Seán launched in Ireland ‘Rising Tide’- The Collection’, comprising 16 tracks including a blend of familiar favourites, plus seven new tracks.
+Arc Music as “Best Of- Man for Galway” released this worldwide

 “Message Of Peace” A double CD on the life of one of Ireland’s unsung heroes John Boyle O’Reilly.
 Part spoken word, launched at The Galway Arts Festival 2009 and has toured extensively since around Ireland.
 It has toured the USA on two occasions with grant assistance from the Irish Arts Council and Culture Ireland.

 Albums were now coming fast and furious with his release in 2011 of “And So The story Goes” TyrrellGlackinBrowne on the Cló Iar Chonnacht label with Kevin Glackin renowned fiddler and Ronan Browne Piper of Riverdance and Afro Celts fame.